 There is a requirement that each applicant comes to Portugal for at least 7 days in the first 2-year period and 14 days in Portugal over each of the following 2-year periods.
 At the end of the 5-year period you can apply for citizenship or permanent residency.
 Both of these options require a Portuguese test (specific training courses are now available).
 If you cannot go through the Portuguese test then you can keep renewing the temporary 2-year residency.
 With citizenship and permanent residency you are able to sell the investment.

 You need to provide the following documents in order to apply for the Golden Visa;

 There were discussions at parliament regarding the Golden Visa.
-One option for the Government was to remove it all together before they decided to make the changes detailed above.
+One option for the Government was to remove it all together before they decided to make the changes detailed below.
 It is now expected to stay in this format for the foreseeable future.

 The reasons for the launch back in 2012 are no longer here.
 The property market is currently buoyant – and has been for some time - and Portugal has repaid much of its debts and stands in a far healthier position.
 The Golden Visa triggered a renewed appreciation of Portugal among many parts of the world not familiar with it.
 With nearly 10,000 successful applicants and 17,000 family members it proves how popular and desirable the scheme has been.